Cacti/documentation/Settings-Auth-LDAP.md

  default, Microsoft's Active Directory does not permit anonymous searches, and will refuse the search request.

-3. _Specific Searching_ - In this routine, Cacti binds to LDAP using a service account that was provided beforehand, then performs a search for the _username_, in an attempt to retrieve the specific DN associated with the username.
+3.Specific Searching_- In this routine, Cacti binds to LDAP using a service account that was provided beforehand, then performs a search for the _username_, in an attempt to retrieve the specific DN associated with the username.
 Once the specific DN of the username is found, Cacti binds to LDAP